Lam Tung Pang

 Lam Tung Pang (林東鵬) is a Hong Kong artist, and one of the founders of the Fotanian art movement in Hong Kong.
 He lives and works in London and Hong Kong.
-His work focuses on themes such as collective memory and humanity.
+His work mainly focuses on themes such as collective memory and humanity.

 Lam's artworks are a combination of traditional (oil, acrylic, charcoal, and pencil) and non-traditional (nails, sand, and plywood) materials to explores the relationship between objects and materials.

 First studio

 During his college years, Lam struggled with creativity, stating that, "When no one gives you a topic, you have to come up with something out of nothing".
 His main struggle was with time management.
 During his second year at college, he wanted freedom from the school's expectations.
 His desire was to control his own pace, as he was aware that college was a temporary aspect of his life.
 "What would I do in the future?
 Actually, no one cared.
 There are a lot of possible paths or you can just wander aimlessly", said Lam.

-Lam rented a place as a studio in Fo Tan with friends.
+Lam decided to rent a place as a studio in Fo Tan with friends.
 At that time, he consciously set about making art his career.